PiwikPRO/plugin-SiteMigration/README.md

 **Can I run the command on the Target Piwik server (where data will be imported)?**

 No, you must run the command from the source Piwik server (the server which contains the data you want to migrate).

+**Can I run SiteMigration in big load environment?**

+That is not advised.
+Process of moving large amounts of data may interfere with regular processing.

+**Will SiteMigration take full data into the account?**

+Data related to some of the plugins may be lost.
+If you are using such, we don't advise using automated migration process provided by this plugin.

+We strongly advise to test whole process against your use case before using it in production environment.

 ## Changelog